 In addition to Jose Jacob Kallarakal and Shiju Jacob Kallarakal, our Directors, Harshada Rane, Tarjindar Singh and Shiju Antony Kallarakkal have been designated as Key Managerial Personnel of our Company.
 All of our Key Managerial Personnel are permanent employees of our Company / Subsidiary.
-For details of the brief profile of Jose Jacob Kallarakal and Shiju Jacob Kallarakal, please see "Our Management- Brief profiles of our Directors" on page 153.
+For details of the brief profile of Jose Jacob Kallarakal and Shiju Jacob Kallarakal, please see "Our Management-Brief profiles of our Directors" on page 145.
 The brief profiles of our other Key Managerial Personnel are as set out below:

 Harshada Rane is the Company Secretary and Compliance Officer of our Company.
 She holds a Bachelor's degree in Commerce from the University of Mumbai and is a member of the Institute of Company Secretaries of India.
 She has been associated with our Company since May 5, 2017.
 She has about four years of experience as a company secretary.
 Prior to joining our Company, she was previously associated with Pradeep Purwar & Associates.
-During the Fiscal 2020, she was paid an aggregate compensation of ₹ 1 million.
+For the Fiscal 2019, she was paid a compensation of ₹ 0.65 million.

 Tarjindar Singh is the Chief Operating Officer of our Company.
 He is also an employee of our Subsidiary - AG Enviro Infra Projects Private Limited with effect from October 15, 2019.
 He holds a Master's degree in Physics from University of Pune with a merit rank six.
 He also holds PGD in Business Administration, from MSPI Delhi, Diploma in Export Import Management from IIEIM Mumbai and is a Graduate in Electronics from Pune University.
 He has been associated with our Company since February 13, 2014 and is managing the solid waste operations activities.
 He has 27 years of experience.
 Prior to joining our organisation, he has worked with various companies like Mahindra & Mahindra Limited, Steel Strips Wheels Limited, Reliance Infocomm Limited, Agility Logistics Private Limited, AMB Property Corporation, Gati-Kintetsu Express Private Limited, Robinsons Cargo & Logistics Private Limited.
 He comes with enormous experience in the fields of Automobile sector, Supply chain management, Logistics, Infrastructure development, marketing, Information technology.
-During the Fiscal 2020, he was paid an aggregate compensation of ₹ 9.74 million by our Company. .
-Further, he was allotted 104,010 equity shares of ₹ 5 each in terms of the ESOP 2018
+For the Fiscal 2019, he was paid a compensation of ₹ 9.66 million by our Company.

-Shiju Antony Kallarakkal is the whole-time director of Antony Lara Enviro Solutions Private Limited which is one of our Material Subsidiaries and has been associated with Antony Lara Enviro Solutions Private Limited since January 1, 2013.
+Shiju Antony Kallarakkal is the whole-time director of Antony Lara Enviro Solutions Private Limited which is one of our material Subsidiaries and has been associated with Antony Lara Enviro Solutions Private Limited since January 1, 2013.
 He has basic education.
 He has over 18 years of experience in the automobile sector and more than six years in the waste management sector.
 Prior to joining Antony Lara Enviro Solutions Private Limited he was associated with Antony Motors Private Limited and Antony Garages Private Limited.
-During the Fiscal 2020, he was paid an aggregate compensation of ₹ 3.47 million by Antony Lara Enviro Solutions Private Limited.
+For the Fiscal 2019, he was paid a compensation of ₹ 2.94 million by Antony Lara Enviro Solutions Private Limited.